stefanjudis/pwt-workshop/lessons/02-writing-tests/04-test-runner.md

   // ...
 });

-// skip test when it's ran in webkit test('skip in WebKit', async ({ page, browserName }) => {
+// skip test when it's run in webkit test('skip in WebKit', async ({ page, browserName }) => {
   test.skip(browserName === 'webkit', 'This feature is not implemented for Mac');
   // ...